jakezp/nginx/README.md

 Certificate will be generated on initial start and cron configured to renew certificates once a week.
 If the certificates are not yet within 30 days of expiry, the renewal will not be completed.

+**NB** Ensure your DNS has been configured correctly.
+Create an A record for SERVERNAME to point to the public IP address of your host, or else the certificate authorization will fail.

 Run with:
 ```
 docker run -d --name='nginx' --net='bridge' \